...

 Light visible mold on washable fabric Clean it properly, dry it fully, and recheck after drying

-Strong smell remains after cleaning Wash again or discard if the odor stays after a second proper cleaning
+Strong smell remains after cleaning Treat the odor separately or discard if it remains after careful cleaning

-Delicate or dry-clean-only item Use professional care or discard it if the item is badly affected
+Delicate or dry-clean-only item Use professional care or discard it if badly affected

-Fabric feels weak, stained, or damaged Discard the item
+Fabric feels weak, rough, stained, or damaged Discard the item if it cannot be cleaned safely

-Mold returns after cleaning Discard the item and check the storage area for moisture problems
+Mold returns after cleaning Check the storage area for moisture and consider discarding the item

 Quick takeaway: Save washable items with limited mold and no lasting odor.
 Throw away items that stay smelly, keep growing mold, or show clear fabric damage.

-People often use these words as if they mean the same thing, but they are not exactly the same.
+People often use mold and mildew as if they mean the same thing, but they usually describe slightly different problems on clothes.

 Why Mold Grows on Clothes